Skip to content

 What else is there to do in Wiscasset besides Red's Eats?

 Quite a lot.
 Castle Tucker is a grand 1807 home open for tours through Historic New England.
-The Nickels-Sortwell House is another historic property.
-The village has excellent antique shops, art galleries, the Morris Farm, and scenic walks along the Sheepscot River.
+The Nickels-Sortwell House on Main Street is another 1807 property with seasonal guided tours.
+The village has excellent antique shops, art galleries, a public waterfront on the Sheepscot with a boat launch, and quiet walking trails in the Sortwell Memorial Forest.

 Is Wiscasset a good base for exploring the Midcoast?